pkra/slides-cpub/README.md

 slides-cpub
 ===========

-Slides for a talk about MathJax
+Slides for a talk about MathJax.
+See http://pkra.github.io/slides-cpub